tranphuonglinh1202/Lending-Loan-Kaggle/README.md

 # **Lending-Loan-Kaggle**
 This data set represents thousands of loans made through the Lending Club platform, which is a platform that allows individuals to lend to other individuals.
 This data set only represents loans actually made, i.e. do not mistake this data for loan applications!
 We will be using a subset of the LendingClub DataSet obtained from Kaggle

-funded_amnt:That point in time.

-emp_length:Number of years in the job, rounded down.
-If longer than 10 years, then this is represented by the value 10.

-annual_inc:The self-reported annual income provided by the borrower during registration.

-home_ownership:The home ownership status provided by the borrower during registration or obtained from the credit report.
-Our values are: RENT, OWN, MORTGAGE, OTHER

-grade:LC assigned loan grade

-mort_acc:Number of mortgage accounts.

-pub_rec: Number of derogatory public records

-int_rate:Interest Rate on the loan

-open_acc:The number of open credit lines in the borrower's credit file.

-num_actv_rev_tl:Number of currently active revolving trades.

-mo_sin_rcnt_rev_tl_op:Months since the most recent revolving account opened.

-mo_sin_old_rev_tl_op:Months since oldest revolving account opened.

-bc_util:High credit/credit limit for all bankcard accounts.

-bc_open_to_buy:Total open to buy on revolving bank cards.

-avg_cur_bal:Average current balance of all accounts.

-acc_open_past_24mths:Number of trades opened in the past 24 months.

 Data Source: https://www.kaggle.com/wordsforthewise/lending-club

 # **Model Overview**